lucasjellema/katacoda-scenarios/introduction-faker-data-generation/step2.md

 zh_CN
 zh_TW

-As of vesion v3.0.0 faker.js supports incremental loading of locales.
+As of version v3.0.0 faker.js supports incremental loading of locales.
 By default, requiring faker will include all locale data.
 In a production environment, you may only want to include the locale data for a specific set of locales.
 ```
 // loads only de locale
 var faker = require('faker/locale/de');